 The background check and the fingerprint check is valid from the date of clearance as long as the student is continuously enrolled at MCC or in a CCCS approved program with no more than one semester lapse in enrollment.
-The Vice President of Instruction or the Associate Dean for Arts and Sciences can request additional background checks at any time.
+The Vice President of Instruction or the Dean of Instruction can request additional background checks at any time.
 The student will be responsible for the additional cost.
 In some cases, additional background checks may be required by a practicum site.

 Should any required record indicate that a student is unable to work with children, he or she will not be eligible to complete courses requiring interaction with children.
-In the even that a student's background check prevents one from working with children or be hired at an educational facility including child care centers, preschools, Head Start family child care homes, elementary schools, the Associate Dean for Arts and Sciences or Student Services will work with the student to individualize an alternative education plan and career path.
+In the even that a student's background check prevents one from working with children or be hired at an educational facility including child care centers, preschools, Head Start family child care homes, elementary schools, the Dean of Instruction or Student Services will work with the student to individualize an alternative education plan and career path.